Last updated December 9th, 2018.

 - Right before bed – but don’t stretch your bedtime

-Also, consider studying close to the time when you will go to sleep.
-Studies have shown that you remember better the material you look at in the hour before going to bed.
+Interestingly, studies have shown that you are more likely to remember material you look at in the hour before going to bed.
 However, don’t study later than your usual bedtime – you may fall asleep or be tempted to go to sleep, and you won’t be as focused.

 Prioritize your study plan

 Learn general concepts first.
 Don’t learn all the details until you know the main ideas.
-Make sure you test yourself with multiple practice problems related to the concept – so that you’re sure you really understand it and not just how to answer one type of question.
+Make sure you test yourself with multiple practice problems related to the concept – so that you really understand it and not just know how to answer one type of question.

-Study the important vocabulary.
+Study what you miss.
 Avoid simply reading material from beginning to end.
 Study the hard stuff first – then go back and review everything and mark what you miss or don’t know.
-Now you have a focused list of the vocab you need to work on the most.
+Now you have a focused list of the vocab or concepts you need to work on the most.

 Studying versus homework